 - Tophi, kidney stones, and renal disease must be prevented.

 7 - Treating an acute gout attack can involve resting the affected joint and taking prescribed medications.

 NSAIDs, and especially indomethacin, are commonly prescribed during an acute gout attack to control inflammation.
 Colchicine, a preferred treatment for acute gouty arthritis and most effective if given early in the attack, can provide pain relief within 48 hours.
 Prednisone or ACTH (adrenocorticotropic hormone) can be given to patients who cannot take NSAIDs or colchicine.

 8 - To prevent future attacks, diet and lifestyle changes, along with urate-lowering medications, can be helpful.

-9 - Prevalence statistics from the Arthritis Foundation indicate that 2.1 million Americans are affected by gout.
+9 - Prevalence statistics from the Arthritis Foundation indicate that 6.1 million Americans have had at least one gout attack.

-Gout actually accounts for 5 percent of all arthritis cases.
+Gout accounts for 5% of all arthritis cases.
 Men who are 40-59 years old are the most likely group to develop gout.
 Women also can develop gout but usually not until after menopause.
 Gout is uncommon in children and young adults.

-10 - Unless gout is properly managed it can affect the patient's life and work productivity.
+10 - Unless gout is properly managed, the disease can affect quality of life, including work productivity.